 Now the final bit is choosing what type of coffee you’d like – hot, cold or an exciting cocktail such as an espresso martini.
 I had people over so we chose a pretty regular hot white coffee just to see how this cold brewed stuff tasted.
 We just heated up some milk, and poured it over the coffee concentrate.

 The taste….
 Wow, we were all very impressed with the taste.
 I always have sugar in my coffee as I normally find it quite bitter, however, not this coffee.
 It is so smooth, a little bit sweet (not too much) and it didn’t even leave a bitter after taste, just perfect.
 To be honest I was quite sceptical about how coffee brewed with regular cold water could really taste much different to what I was used to.
 I was totally shocked by the difference, it was really quite striking and you could easily make the comparison with red or white wine; ale or lager; dark or milk chocolate.
+If you are after that perfect morning coffee you may want to consider training to be a barrista.
+This will help transform your morning coffee just on its own.
 If you haven’t tried cold brew yet, you really should!